Quintus/pathie-cpp/README.md

 Pathie::Path p3 = p1.relative(p2); // => ../../foo/bar
 ~~~~~~~~~~~~~~~~~~~

-It also provides you with commonly used pathes like the user’s
+It also provides you with commonly used paths like the user’s
 configuration directory or the path to the running executable.

 ~~~~~~~~~~~~~~~~~~~~{.cpp}